Ground state of one-dimensional fermion-phonon systems: Introduction and summary of the results derived from the theory constructed in this paper

-The following theorem illustrates why the above operator inequalities are crucial. \begin{Thm} Let $A$ be a self-adjoint positive operator on $\mathfrak{X}$.
+The subsequent proposition highlights the significance of the aforementioned operator inequalities. \begin{Prop} Let $A$ be a self-adjoint positive operator on $\mathfrak{X}$.
 Suppose that $0\unlhd e^{-\beta A}$ w.r.t. $\Cone$ for all $\beta \ge 0$, and that $E=\inf \mathrm{spec}(A)$ is an eigenvalue.
 Then, the following are equivalent: \begin{itemize} \item[\rm (i)] E is a simple eigenvalue.
 The corresponding eigenvector can be chosen to be strictly positive with respect to $\Cone$. \item[\rm (ii)] $e^{-\beta A}$ is ergodic w.r.t. $\Cone$.